elimadsen/Update-App/README.md

 # Update-App

-an app that updates itself
+an app that updates itself.

+written in applescript